hossein-zare/react-native-dropdown-picker/README.md

     ````
 2. Reset items.

+    The second argument is your default value.
+(Optional)
     ```javascript
     this.controller.resetItems([{}, {}, ...]);

     this.controller.resetItems([{}, {}, ...], 'uk'); // Single
     this.controller.resetItems([{}, {}, ...], ['uk', ...]); // Multiple
     ```